-In order to document the potential for shared parking at the Square One Shopping Centre, BA Group conducted detailed occupancy surveys at the site on Wednesday April 5, 2017.
+In order to document the potential for weekday shared parking at the Square One Shopping Centre, BA Group conducted detailed occupancy surveys at the site on Wednesday April 5, 2017.
 As illustrated on Figure 8, the peak shopping centre demand rate observed was 2.88 spaces per hundred square metres.
 This represents 68% of the effective 4.21 parking supply rate approved by the Committee of Adjustment in September 2016.
-Other weekday daytime occupancy surveys conducted by BA Group at other large regional centres including Square One indicate similar patterns.
+Other weekday daytime occupancy surveys conducted by BA Group at other large regional centres including Square One exhibit similar patterns.

-As described in Section 3 and Table 4, the City of Mississauga has a shared parking schedule in its existing parking requirements section of the zoning by-law and has recognized this potential for many years.
+As described in Section 3 and Table 4, the City of Mississauga has a shared parking schedule in the existing parking requirements section of the zoning by-law and has recognized this potential for many years.
 Based upon the Wednesday April 5, 2017 occupancy patterns illustrated on Figure 8, it is apparent that the weekday (i.e. Mon-Fri) shared parking factors for the Square One Shopping Centre should be significantly lower than those currently contained in the zoning by-law for retail centres.
+11 Subsequent parking occupancy information obtained from the Square One parking guidance system for late July-August 2019 during summer vacation time, indicate the occupancy levels are higher than April during the early evening.
+The July-August parking survey results are provided in Appendix B. The percentage figures Illustrated in Figures B1 and B2 represent the observed demand rate as a percentage of the proposed 3.8 parking supply rate.
+The proposed weekday shared parking factors in Table 8 are derived from the weekday percentage occupancy patterns illustrated in Appendix B. They are rounded to even numbers and do not use the Friday July 26 results because they represent only a few days in the year during the summer vacation period and recognize that retail parking demand is flexible and can be managed to some extent.

-9 The shared parking factors for the weekend Saturday-Sunday condition should also be adjusted from those in the zoning by-law to reflect the peak demand pattern exhibited on Saturday December 10, 2016 as illustrated on Figure 7.10 Table 7 illustrates the proposed revisions for the Retail (Downtown)11 Core Commercial Zone compared to the existing by-law requirements.
+The shared parking factors for the weekend Saturday-Sunday condition should also be adjusted from those in the zoning by-law to reflect the peak demand pattern exhibited on Saturday December 10, 2016 as illustrated on Figure 7.12 Table 8 illustrates the proposed revisions to the shared parking factors for the Retail (Downtown)13 Core Commercial Zone compared to the existing by-law requirements.
 We have based these factors on the use of a 3.8 supply rate for the retail core commercial zone (i.e. Square One Shopping Centre).

-9 The 2.88 weekday peak demand rate at 1pm represents 76% of the proposed 3.8 spaces per hundred square metres parking supply rate which we have rounded up to 80%.
-The noon demand rate of 2.68 represents 70% of the 3.8 rate which we have rounded up to 75%.
-The 2.20 11am demand rate represents 59% which we have rounded up to 60% for the weekday morning period.
-The 2.41 rate at 6pm represents 63% of the 4.0 rate which we have rounded up to 65% for the weekday evening period.
+11 The 2.20 11am demand rate represents 58% of the proposed 3.8 supply rate for the morning period.
+The noon demand rate of 2.68 represents 70% of the 3.8 rate.
+The 2.88 demand rate at 1pm represents 76% of the 3.8 rate for the afternoon.
+The 2.41 rate at 6pm represents 63% of the 3.8 rate for the weekday evening period.

-10 The 11am demand rate of 3.09 represents 66% of the peak 4.69 demand rate at 3pm which we have rounded up to 75% to account for a potential shift in afternoon demand to the morning period due to the proposed reduction in the parking supply rate to 3.8.
+12 The 11am demand rate of 3.09 represents 66% of the peak 4.69 demand rate at 3pm which we have rounded up to 75% to account for a potential shift in afternoon demand to the morning period due to the proposed reduction in the parking supply rate to 3.8.
 The noon demand rate of 3.6 represents 77% of the peak demand rate of 4.69 which we have rounded up to 85%.
 The evening demand rate of 4.02 represents 86% of the peak demand rate of 4.69 which we have rounded up to 90%.

-11 Renaming proposed by City in By-Law 0050-2013.
+13 Renaming proposed by City in By-Law 0050-2013.